-You are terribly concerned for your dog’s prospects.
-You have spent a fortune and you are at your whits end.
+You are terribly concerned about your dog’s prospects.
+You have spent a fortune.
+You are stressed, confused and at your wit’s end.

-For more a more in depth look at symptoms please go to Dog Allergies Part 1 Introduction
+For more a more in-depth look at symptoms and why dry food cannot hold the answer for your dog please go to Dog Allergies Part 1 Introduction.

-Vitally your dog is experiencing a food sensitivity but it’s not an allergy per se.
+Vitally, you and ideally your vet need to understand that your dog is experiencing a food sensitivity not a food allergy, per se.
 When you think allergy think of the man allergic to peanuts on his hands and knees gasping for breath after eating something once made in a factory that contained peanuts.
-Thankfully true allergy is rare, less than 1% of the human and dog population.
+Thankfully true allergy is rare, less than 1-3% of the human and dog population.

-But allergy is just one type of food sensitivity.
-What your dog is experiencing is a food intolerance which in the very least 50% of (dry fed) dogs today are suffering today.
+Many vets declare that it cannot be a food allergy as it’s so rare but here lies the confusion largely as this stuff is not taught in vet college (along with the rest of canine and feline nutrition, it seems!).
+The fact is a food allergy is just one type of food sensitivity.
+What your dog is experiencing is a food intolerance which a huge number of dry-fed dogs today are suffering today.
 It’s a similar beast, also involving the immune system, but it’s slower, it slips under the radar.
 When it pops up it can look like many different things (a skin rash, IBS, ear infections, anal gland issues, itch, arthritis, depression).